 This signifies your furnace is ignited at high speed because its low pressure switch didn’t close.

-It’s best to let a pro like one from Eveready Service Experts in Richmond work on repairing or replacing this part.
+It’s better to let a pro like one from Eveready Service Experts in Richmond handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.

 We want you to be fully satisfied with our furnace repair in Richmond.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and be more efficient.
-These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.
+Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and use less energy.
+These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds later.
+Your low pressure switch may not be functioning properly if your furnace inducer motor begins in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds later.